GaelQuesadilla/mymditor/README.md

                     **Just delete all local storage** values when you log out of your user

                 * ### urls.js
-                    urls.js just export all tools required for **create and interpretate an url**
+                    urls.js just export all tools required for **create and interpret an url**

                 * ### ajaxModel.js
                     ajaxModel.js is a model to **request post to update user cloud** data

                 * ### alerts.js
-                    alerts.js will manage all **alerts display**, these alerts will be:
+                    alerts.js will manage all **alerts display**, these alerts will appear instantly, but if a promise is given, the alert will be deleted when the promise will be resolved.

-                        * When elements will be downloaded
-                        * When elements will be updated
+                    Perfect for alert about the status of post, like download or upload

+                    If a promise isn't given, the alert will be deleted after a little delay.

+                    In both cases, an element should be in a corner, the alert will be deleted when you click it.

                 * ***FOR MORE INFORMATION, I WRITTEN DETAILED INFORMATION ABOUT THE OPERATION OF THE SCRIPT IN THE COMMENTS OF EACH FILE***

     + **scss/**